-If the student fails to enroll for a Fall or Spring semester without an approved Request to Maintain Continuous Enrollment or other approved leave, the student is considered withdrawn from the university under the assumption that they have decided to discontinue their program.
+If the student fails to enroll for a Fall or Spring semester without being on an approved leave, the student is considered withdrawn from the university under the assumption that they have decided to discontinue their program.
 Students removed for this reason must reapply for admission to resume the degree program.